+A healing oil, very useful in recuperation after long illnesses.
 Cures colds with daily application to the throat, forehead and wrists, and by adding it to healing baths.
 Also used for purifications.

 One of the most sacred of all oils, used to anoint magical tools, the altar, etc. A strong purifier used in exorcisms, purification rituals, and blessings.

 Wear to attract love.
 A powerful feminine magnetic oil.
 Protective.

+A tropical aphrodisiac.
+Induces passion.
 HELIOTROPE High spiritual vibrations, drenched with the energies of the Sun.
 Aids in clairvoyance.